mastermeric/kovan-demo/README.md

 # Known Issues :
   - 1-) Authentication is missing, need to be added.
-  - 2-) Random server erros handled at GUI.
-Needs to be maintained.
+  - 2-) .Env file should be used to store variables such as api endpoints etc.
-  - 3-) .Env file should be used to store variables such as api endpoints etc.
+  - 3-) Random server communication erros handled at GUI leveş such in below screen.
+(Needs to be maintained.)

   ![known_issue_1](https://user-images.githubusercontent.com/49819371/186632040-3c0da937-fcbb-4f98-9bd8-4aa72677d007.jpg)